aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/accessing-array-element-by-slicer/_index.md

 ---
-title: How to Access Array Element by Slicer in Smart Markers
+title: Smartly Importing Array Element by Slicer into Excel With Smart Markers
 type: docs
 weight: 30
-url: /net/how-to-access-array-element-by-slicer-in-smart-markers/
+url: /net/how-to-import-array-element-by-slicer-with-smart-markers/
 ---

-## **Why Accessing Array Element by Slicer in Smart Markers**
+## **Why Accessing Array Element by Slicer**
 In FastReport's Smart Markers, accessing array elements using a slicer (e.g., [array[1..3]]) provides a concise, efficient way to work with subsets of data.

 1. Simplified Data Extraction: Manually iterating over large arrays requires loops and complex syntax.
 Slicers let you extract ranges (subarrays) in one line.
 Example: [Products[1..5].Name] fetches names of the first 5 products.